-(1) The Department may invalidate a total coliformpositive sample only if the conditions of paragraph

-(c) (1) (i), (ii), or (iii) of this section are met.

-(i) The laboratory establishes that improper sample analysis caused the total coliformpositive result.

-The Department on the basis of the (ii) results of repeat samples collected as required by paragraphs (b) (1) through (4) of this section, determines that the total coliform-positive sample resulted from a domestic or other non-distribution system plumbing problem.
-The Department cannot invalidate a sample on the basis of repeat sample results unless all repeat sample(s) collected at the same tap as the original total coliform-positive sample are also total coliform-positive, and all repeat samples collected within five service connections of the original tap are total coliform-negative.

-(iii) The Department has a substantial grounds to believe that a total coliformpositive result is due to a circumstance or condition which does not reflect water quality in the distribution system.
+- (1) The Division may invalidate a total coliform-positive sample only if the conditions of paragraph (c) (1) (i), (ii), or (iii) of this section are met. - (i) The laboratory establishes that improper sample analysis caused the total coliform-positive result. - (ii) The Division on the basis of the results of repeat samples collected as required by paragraphs (b) (1) through (4) of this section, determines that the total coliform-positive sample resulted from a domestic or other non-distribution system plumbing problem.
+The Division cannot invalidate a sample on the basis of repeat sample results unless all repeat sample(s) collected at the same tap as the original total coliform-positive sample are also total coliform-positive, and all repeat samples collected within five service connections of the original tap are total coliform-negative. - (iii) The Division has a substantial grounds to believe that a total coliform-positive result is due to a circumstance or condition which does not reflect water quality in the distribution system.

-In this case, the system must still collect all repeat samples required under paragraphs (b) (1) through (4) of this section, and use them to determine compliance with the MCL for coliforms in section 5.3.1. total То invalidate a total coliform-positive sample under this paragraph, the decision must be documented in writing, and approved and signed by the supervisor of the Department official who recommended the decision.
-The Department must make this document available to EPA and the public.
+In this case, the system must still collect all repeat samples required under paragraphs (b) (1) through (4) of this section, and use them to determine compliance with the MCL for total coliforms in section 5.3.1.
+To invalidate a total coliform-positive sample under this paragraph, the decision must be documented in writing, and approved and signed by the supervisor of the Division official who recommended the decision.
+The Division must make this document available to EPA and the public.
 The written documentation must state the specific cause of the total coliform-positive sample, and what action the system has taken, or will take, to correct this problem.
-The Department may not invalidate a total coliform-positive sample solely on the grounds that all repeat samples are total coliform-negative.
+The Division may not invalidate a total coliform-positive sample solely on the grounds that all repeat samples are total coliform-negative.

-(2) A laboratory must invalidate a total coliform sample (unless total coliforms are detected) if the sample produces a turbid culture in the absence of gas production using an analytical method where gas formation is examined (e.g., the Multiple-Tube Fermentation Technique), produce a turbid culture in the absence of an acid reaction in the PresenceAbsence (P-A) Coliform Test, or exhibits confluent growth or produces colonies too numerous to count with an analytical method using a membrane filter (e.g., Membrane Filter Technique).
+(2) A laboratory must invalidate a total coliform sample (unless total coliforms are detected) if the sample produces a turbid culture in the absence of gas production using an analytical method where gas formation is examined (e.g., the Multiple-Tube Fermentation Technique), produce a turbid culture in the absence of an acid reaction in the Presence-Absence (P-A) Coliform Test, or exhibits confluent growth or produces colonies too numerous to count with an analytical method using a membrane filter (e.g., Membrane Filter Technique).
 If a laboratory invalidates a sample because of such interference, the system must collect another sample from the same location as the original sample within 24 hours of being notified of the interference problem, and have it analyzed for the presence of total coliforms.
-The system must continue to re-sample within 24 hours and have the samples analyzed until it obtains a valid result.
-The Department may waive the 24hour time limit on a case-by-case basis.
+The system must continue to resample within 24 hours and have the samples analyzed until it obtains a valid result.
+The Division may waive the 24-hour time limit on a case-by-case basis.